Regalis11/BaroModDoc/docs/Intro/XML.md

 </Item>
 ```

 Note that in this example, `Sprite` is a self-closing element.
-If no child elements need to be defined, you can choose to omit the closing tag by simply ending the opening tag with `/>` instead of simply `>`.
+If no child elements need to be defined, you can choose to omit the closing tag by ending the opening tag with `/>` instead of simply `>`.

 An encoding declaration may be optionally added at the top.
 It typically looks like this:
 ```xml